RHIT-CSSE/csse220/Docs/getting_the_repo.md

 5. Select *File > Clone Repository...*, then copy/paste `https://github.com/RHIT-CSSE/csse220.git` into the "Repository URL" field.
 6. Optionally adjust the "Local path" field.
 Note the local path.
 7. Click the "Clone" button.
-8. **(For Dr. Ludden's sections only)** In the top middle of GitHub Desktop, select the dropdown that says "Current branch: master" and select the `sig-2025` branch.

 ## Check your local copy
-9. Open your local copy of the csse220 repo by opening Windows Explorer (shortcut: `Win+E`) and navigating to the local path you saved in step 6.
+8. Open your local copy of the csse220 repo by opening Windows Explorer (shortcut: `Win+E`) and navigating to the local path you saved in step 6.
 (If you forgot, check `C:\Users\USERNAME\OneDrive - Rose-Hulman Institute of Technology\Documents\GitHub\csse220`, replacing `USERNAME` with yours.)
-10. Verify that `csse220/Docs/getting_the_repo.md` matches this document.
+9. Verify that `csse220/Docs/getting_the_repo.md` matches this document.
 If so, you have successfully cloned the repo.
 If not, ask your instructor, a TA, or a classmate for help.